Get a Work Permit While Waiting for Your Green Card

 Asylees and refugees who file Form I-485 should not request a work permit based on the adjustment of status categories.
 Instead, individuals granted asylum or refugee status must who have applied to adjust to lawful permanent resident status, must file Form I-765 under category (a)(5) as an asylee or (a)(3) as a refugee.
 They should not use the (c)(9) or (c)(16) category.
 These instructions come directly from USCIS.
 However, there is also a benefit.
 Applicants in the asylee and refugee categories do not pay any filing fee for the EAD benefit.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Adjustment of Status Application (Form I-485), Employment Authorization Application (Form I-765), and several other immigration services.
+We provide support for the Adjustment of Status Package (Form I-485), Employment Authorization Package (Form I-765), and several other immigration services.

 Want more immigration tips and how-to information for your family?